PanK0/iot-project/RIOT-Sensors/README.md

 The file emulates two environmental stations sending data on the choosen topics formatted in a JSON script.

 Note that to make the whole thing work you must connect to the topics _devices/dev\_c_ and _devices/dev\_d_.

-## Requirements
-In order to make the whole thing work see the requirements @ [MAIN PROJECT PAGE](https://github.com/PanK0/iot-project#requirements)

 ## Directory Example
 Here is an example on how the directory tree can be: